3.1

 3.10

-The Royal Federation of Aero Clubs of Australia submitted that much of the regulation administered by CASA ‘has been poorly developed and implemented and is overly prescriptive and complex’, resulting in adverse effects on aero clubs and GA more generally, ‘without appreciable improvements in safety outcomes’.7
+The Royal Federation of Aero Clubs of Australia submitted that much of the regulation administered by CASA ‘has been poorly developed and implemented and is overly prescriptive and complex’, resulting in adverse effects on aero clubs and GA more generally, ‘without appreciable improvements in safety outcomes’.

 3.11

 First and foremost, it is recognised that the Civil Aviation Safety Authority’s (CASA’s) primary consideration, as our Industry’s regulator, should be safety.
-Section 9 of the Civil Aviation Act 1988 stipulates that one of CASA’s primary functions is to develop and promulgate appropriate, clear and concise aviation safety standards. […] Unfortunately however, CASA’s management processes currently do not deliver clear and concise communications with stakeholders within the industry, and this is undermining the strength of this once vibrant sector.9
+Section 9 of the Civil Aviation Act 1988 stipulates that one of CASA’s primary functions is to develop and promulgate appropriate, clear and concise aviation safety standards. […] Unfortunately however, CASA’s management processes currently do not deliver clear and concise communications with stakeholders within the industry, and this is undermining the strength of this once vibrant sector.

 3.12

-Angel Flight, a charity and Community Service Flight (CSF) operator that provides non-emergency medical flights, also warned that overregulation, and the costs of regulatory compliance with no concomitant safety benefits, was putting the existence of their organisation and the GA sector more generally at risk.
+Angel Flight, a charity and Community Service Flight (CSF) operator that provides non-emergency medical flights, also warned that over‑regulation, and the costs of regulatory compliance with no concomitant safety benefits, was putting the existence of their organisation and the GA sector more generally at risk.
 Angel Flight explained that:

-Angel Flight pilots have ceased flying due to the increased costs and regulatory burden…None of the Instrument conditions improve aviation safety in the CSF sector, and none have been related to any accident (admitted by CASA).10
+Angel Flight pilots have ceased flying due to the increased costs and regulatory burden…None of the Instrument conditions improve aviation safety in the CSF sector, and none have been related to any accident (admitted by CASA).

 3.13